 The eighteen personal identifiers are:

-Prior to any use or disclosure of an individual’s protected health information that is not permitted by the HIPAA Privacy Rule, written authorization must be obtained from the individual.
-A HIPAA authorization is a detailed written document that authorizes a covered entity to use or disclose an individual’s protected health information for the specific purposes outlined in the authorization form.
+Prior to any use or disclosure of an individual’s PHI that is not required or permitted by the HIPAA Privacy Rule, written authorization must be obtained from the individual.
+A HIPAA authorization is a detailed written document that authorizes a Covered Entity to use or disclose an individual’s PHI for the specific purposes outlined in the authorization form.
 There are several required elements for authorization forms.
 They must include:

 The individual must also be notified on the form that they have the right to revoke the authorization by submitting a request in writing together with either:

 The authorization must also state the ability or inability to condition treatment, payment, enrollment, or eligibility for benefits on the authorization.